V-RaiD/SkiingInSingapore/README.md

 - Build and Run
   `chmod +x builder.sh`
   `builder.sh <filename> totalRows totalColumn`
-  `? rows and columns need to be same it can only be solved for square matrix`
+  *rows and columns need to be same it can only be solved for square matrix*

 - Method Used to solve
   - SkiResort initialises the Map and a List of Hill tops from which Navigation to other hills is possible,